-Not automatically available 2022-2023.
-Contact Kate Crosby if you need this subject.
+Not available 2023-2024, but should be available 2024-2025.
+Contact Kate Crosby and Ted Hui if you will be taking this subject.

 This option is only available to students who take Chinese as their first primary Buddhist language.
 Over the course of the year a variety of themes in Chinese Buddhism will be explored through the reading of extracts from apologetic, historiographical and geographical materials composed in China between the fifth and the thirteenth centuries.
 Through these materials students will examine topics including (but not limited to) the construction by Chinese Buddhists of a Buddhist history and geography of China, the composition, evolution and uses of hagiographical materials, and the role of the miraculous in the promotion of the efficacy of Buddhist teachings in China.
 There will also be opportunities for students to present and discuss texts of relevance to their own research.